-B. All refunds will be calculated based on the students last date of attendance.
+- B. All refunds will be calculated based on the students last date of attendance.
 Any monies due a student who withdraws shall be refunded within 45 days of a determination that a student has withdrawn, whether officially or unofficially.
 In the case of disabling illness or injury, death in the student's immediate family or other documented mitigating circumstance, a reasonable and fair refund settlement will be made.
 If permanently closed or no longer offering instruction after a student has enrolled, the school will provide a pro rata refund of tuition to the student OR provide course completion through a pre-arranged Teach-Out Agreement with another institution.
 If the course is canceled subsequent to a student's enrollment, the school will either provide a full refund of all monies paid or completion of the course at a later time.
-If the course is canceled after students have enrolled and instruction has begun, the school shall provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school OR completion of the course OR participate in a Teach-Out Agreement OR provide a full refund of all monies paid.

-- C. Students who withdraw or terminate prior to course completion will be charged the tuition and fees charged in the enrollment agreement.
+If the course is canceled after students have enrolled and instruction has begun, the school shall provide a pro rata refund for all students transferring to another school based on the hours accepted by the receiving school OR completion of the course OR participate in a Teach-Out Agreement OR provide a full refund of all monies paid. - C. Students who withdraw or terminate prior to course completion will be charged the tuition and fees charged in the enrollment agreement.
 Other miscellaneous charges the student may have incurred at the institution (IE: extra kit materials, books, products, unreturned school property, etc.) will be calculated separately at the time of withdrawal.
+All fees are identified in the catalog and in this enrollment agreement applicable state, accrediting agency or federal regulations (whichever is more favorable to the student) to the student attending the institution for the time who withdraws, is terminated by the school, or otherwise fails to complete the period of enrollment.
+In the case of state or federal regulations, the school shall make a return to Title IV Refund of tuition, fees, and other charges as defined below.

-All fees are identified in the catalog and in this enrollment agreement - D. Students who withdraw or terminate prior to course completion will be charged the tuition and fees charged in the enrollment agreement.
-Other miscellaneous charges the student may have incurred at the institution (IE: extra kit materials, books, products, unreturned school property, etc.) will be calculated separately at the time of withdrawal.
+D. For students who withdraw or terminate prior to course completion, other miscellaneous charges the student may have incurred at the institution (IE: extra kit materials, books, products, unreturned school property, etc.) will be calculated separately at the time of withdrawal.
 All fees are identified in the catalog and in this enrollment agreement